nfredmond/DOT-Dashboard/V6_RELEASE_SUMMARY.md

 The database schema has been extended with:

-- Tables for CAMP and TrendNavigator integration
+- Row-level security for agency-specific data isolation
-- Support for MCP servers and AI agent configuration
+- Enhanced PostgreSQL/PostGIS geospatial capabilities
-- Enhanced community feedback data structure
+- Tables for GreenChAMP and TrendNavigator integration
-- Offline synchronization support
+- Optimized indexes for improved query performance

 ### Architecture